KryptomonDAO/common-schemas/README.md

 ## Informing changes

-Please notify about changes to the schemas to the teams by adding the whole team (i.e. `@decentraland/dapps`) as reviewers of the pull requests.
+Please notify about changes to the schemas to the teams by adding the whole team (i.e. `@kryptomon/dapps`) as reviewers of the pull requests.

-It is recommended that if you are a stakeholder of the interoperable parts of Decentraland, you are subscribed to this repository (wathing it in the button up right).
+It is recommended that if you are a stakeholder of the interoperable parts of Kryptomon, you are subscribed to this repository (wathing it in the button up right).

 ## Making changes